Towards Federated Low-Rank Adaptation of Language Models with Rank Heterogeneity

-We now provide our main experimental results (\cref{fig:ag_distil,fig:db_distil,fig:ag_albert,fig:db_albert}).
-We evaluate on two language models (DistilBERT, ALBERT) and two datasets (AG's News, DBpedia).
+The experimental results are given in \Cref{fig:distil_albert}.
 The leftmost data point denotes the accuracy at initialization (thus can be ignored when comparing baselines), and the subsequent data points denote the test accuracies after each communication round.

-\textbf{Result in DistilBERT.} (\cref{fig:ag_distil,fig:db_distil}) From the figures, we make the following observations. \begin{itemize} \item Our first observation is that the proposed replication-based aggregation strategy (red) achieves the fastest convergence over all compared methods in both cases.
-In particular, the proposed strategy successfully achieves the near-peak test accuracy in two communication rounds. \item In terms of the converged test accuracy, the proposed strategy is also among one of the best methods, with the communication-heavy option (homogeneous rank 20; orange) only slightly outperforming on AG's News. \item Zero-padding-based strategies (dotted lines with circles) converge slower than rank-homogeneous options, with Frobenius padding converging slightly faster than na\"{i}ve. \item Among rank-homogeneous models, the one with a higher rank tends to converge faster, to a higher final accuracy than the one that uses a lower rank. \end{itemize}
+\paragraph{DistilBERT.} (Left two) We first observe that the proposed replication strategy (red) achieves the fastest convergence over all methods in both cases.
+In particular, the strategy closely achieves the peak test accuracy in two communication rounds.
+In terms of the final accuracy, the proposed strategy is also among one of the best, together with the communication-heavy option (homogeneous rank 20; orange) which only slightly outperforms on AG's News.
+Zero-padding strategies (dotted lines with circles) converge slower than rank-homogeneous options, with Frobenius padding converging slightly faster than na\"{i}ve.
+Among rank-homogeneous models, the one with a higher rank tends to converge faster to a higher final accuracy.

-\textbf{Result in ALBERT.} (\cref{fig:ag_albert,fig:db_albert}) Similarly, our method achieves a the fastest convergence to the high accuracy, only slightly worse than the communication-heavy case (homogeneous rank 20).
-We note that, in AG's News, the homogeneous LoRA tend to perform slightly better than the replication-based padding after the very first round; this is because the quality of the high rank client selected in the step by our method happened to be worse than other high rank clients.
+\paragraph{ALBERT.} (Right two) Similarly, our method achieves a the fastest convergence to the high accuracy, only slightly worse than the communication-heavy case (homogeneous rank 20).
+In AG's News, the homogeneous LoRA tend to perform slightly better than the replication-based padding after the very first round; this is because the quality of the high rank client selected in the step by our method happened to be worse than other high rank clients.